jobantonis/Tweet-collection-and-analysis/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;└── .DS_Store

 When entering the main branch of the Github repository, several files and folders can immediately be seen.
 There are two folders, named "data" & "src".
 Next to this, a .gitignore file, a README.md file (which contains all text seen above and below) and a "client_secrets.json" file can be seen.
 Entering the "src" folder, one is greeted with two subfolders named "collect" and "preparation".
 The "collect" folder contains two files named "Collection.py" and "Upload.py".
 "Collection.py" contains the webscraper used to scrape the Twitter data and writes the collected data to the "data" folder.
 "Upload.py" contains the code which allows the scraped data to be uploaded to a drive in a CSV file.
 The "preparation" folder contains 2 files: "download.py" and "clean.R".
 The file "download.py" contains a code which retrieves data from the drive, and saves it into the "data" folder.
-The "clean.R" code contains the cleaning script, which cleans up the data retrieved by "download.py". **ADD SENTIMENT ANALYSIS THING HERE**
+The "clean.R" code contains the cleaning script, which cleans up the data retrieved by "download.py".
+The "analysis" folder contains 1 file: "Sentiment.py"which allows the cleaned data to be analyzed for sentiment within the tweets and the levels of polarity.

 ## Running instructions